FREQUENTLY ASKED QUESTIONS

 - A hair band if you have long hair.

-*We have gloves and pads for beginners to use, but, as with most contact martial arts / self defence clubs, students can bring along a holdall for their own gear, most students will start with knee, elbow, wrist and ankle supports if required, but may also want to purchase their own gloves and focus pads.
+*We have gloves and pads for beginners to use, but, as with most contact martial arts / self defence clubs, students should aim to purchase and bring along a holdall for their own gear, most students will start with their own boxing gloves, under gloves, shin instep guards and gum shield, but also knee, elbow, wrist and ankle supports if required, some students even prefer to bring along their own jab/thai pads.

-More advanced students will consider a head guard, groin protection, gun shield and shin guards, which are a must for various levels of contact sparring and students won’t be able to make the most of these advanced lessons further down the line without the correct equipment.
+More advanced students will consider a head guard, groin protection, which are a must for various levels of contact sparring and students won’t be able to make the most of training as they advance through the lessons, further down the line without the correct equipment.

 How often do I need to train?

-We follow a tight syllabus, so it is recommended that you attend and train at least once a week on the same night, otherwise you will miss important lessons and have gaps in your self-defence knowledge which will affect your grading.
-If lessons are missed, students will have to wait until the lesson is covered the second time around or have a private lesson with me and Leighann to catch up on what was missed.
+We follow a tight syllabus, so it is recommended that you attend and train at least once a week on the same night, otherwise you will miss important lessons and have gaps in your knowledge which will affect your grading.
+If lessons are missed, students will have opportunities to catch up in reflex development sessions, but it is better to attend all primary lessons throughout the syllabus when possible.

 Who is allowed to train?